-The Mississippi River Traveling Trunk focuses on Mississippi River geography, history, economics, and transportation, with the musical heritage of the Mississippi River Delta as an extra special feature.
+The Mississippi River Traveling Trunk focuses on Mississippi River geography, history, economics, and transportation, as well as the musical heritage of the Mississippi River Delta.

 With this trunk students will have an opportunity to